md-adil/wp-dropship/readme.txt

 == Frequently asked questions ==

-1. How to connect your store with BiglyDropship
+How to connect your store with BiglyDropship?
 - Login to your credential to BiglyDropship Seller Panel & afterwards on the right hand side, there is an API option, click on it.
 -  Go to Submenu options then click on “Connect your Store”
 - There you can download the plugin or you get plugin from WordPress and then create API Key for your store